 4) Current methods of measuring and optimizing a company's content are not effective.
 They are good practice its just getting harder to follow them.

 Adopting a content strategy where your team measures when content has reached the tipping point of usefulness or optimizes the content through revision or reviewing sounds like a great idea.
-But its a matter of the time such content strategy takes that is the limitation.
-There are increasingly not enough team members with enough time and resources to effectively do this on the myriad of learning content within your company.
+But it's a matter of the time such content strategy takes that is the limitation.
+There are increasingly not enough team members with enough time and resources to effectively do this on the myriad of content within your company.

 5) The big content collaboration vendors recognize this already.

 Back in September of 2017, Box.com one of the worlds largest Enterprise Content Collaboration Platforms announced they would be applying Natural Language Processing (a form of Artificial Intelligence) to all 30 billion files that they managed for their clients.
 The goal is to specifically identify, classify and categorize automatically the billions of photos their clients have and be able to quickly organize these unstructured forms of content.
 Apple, Google, Amazon and Dropbox of course have similar goals and processes.
 All of them realize expecting us “humans” to manage this content deluge is not reasonable.